Loading...

 Online tracking is essentially collecting data about users and their behaviour online.
 The purpose of it?
 Gaining insight into users, their behaviour and preferences.
 For organizations, companies, websites and others, these insights serve as powerful tools for optimising the user experience, for statistical purposes, customization, commerce and for profiling and targeted marketing.
 Mostly, it is not clear to users when or by whom they are being tracked and for what exact purpose their data is being used.
 So what do website use to track you?

-Check out our video.
+Check out our video about online tracking.

 (1) IP address